SupaxInc/system-design-101/Concepts/2-Scalability.md

 - Always have an estimate in mind for how much traffic will it have to deal with when designing an app.
 - Possibly adopting a ***microservices*** architecture and workloads are meant to be deployed on the cloud.
 Inherently the workloads are *horizontally scaled* out on the fly
+<br><br>

+## Primary Bottlenecks of Scalability

+### Database

+- Scenario:
+    - Imagine a well architected application.
+Workload runs on multiple nodes and can scale horizontally.
+    - But the *database* is a poor single ***monolith***.
+One server has the onus of handling data requests from all of the server nodes.
+- The scenario above is a ***bottleneck***
+    - The architecture of the nodes are great and handle millions of requests at one point in time efficiently.
+    - Yet the response time/latency of the requests are abysmal due to just having *one database*.
+- **Solution:** Use database partitioning/sharding with multiple database servers to make the system efficient.

+---

+### Poor Application Design

+- A poorly designed architecture can become a bottle neck.
+- A typical architecture mistake is not *using asynchronous processes* and modules wherever required, rather than process are scheduled sequentially.
+- Scenario:
+    - If a user uploads a document in a portal, tasks such as sending confirmation email or a notification to all subscribers/listeners to the upload event should be done *asynchronously*.
+- **Solution:** Tasks like these should be forwarded to a *messaging server* or a *task queue*.

+---

+### Not Using Caching Wisely

+- Caching can be deployed at several layers of the application.
+    - Speeds up the response time by notches
+    - Intercepts requests before they hit origin servers
+- If the system has static data, caching can bring down deployed costs significantly.

+---

+### Inefficient Config and Setup of Load Balancers

+- *Load balancers* are the gateway to the application.
+- Using too many or few of them impacts the latency of the application.

+---

+### Adding Business Logic to Database

+- Business logic in the database makes the application components ***tightly coupled***.
+    - Make us have a ton of code refactoring when migrating to a different database.
+    - Testing gets very complex.

+---

+### Not Picking the Right Database

+- Picking the right database is vital for businesses
+- Need transactions and strong consistency?
+    - Use relational database
+- Don't require strong consistency rather than need *horizontal scalability*
+    - Pick NoSQL database

+---

+### At the Code Level

+- Inefficient and poorly written code has the potential to bring down an entire service in production.
+    - Writing tighly coupled code
+    - Unnecessary loops or nested loops
+    - Not paying attention to Big-O complexity
+- Do a ***DENTAL*** check of our code when doing a dry run
+    - Documentation, Exception handling, Null pointers, Time complexity, Test Coverage